 A Heat exhaustion is when your body loses too much water and salt through sweating.

 - Cold, damp skin that’s slimy to the touch

 - Weak pulse

 Heat fatigue, heat cramps, and heat rash are less serious, but are also signs of over exposure to heat.

-You’re now loaded with all of the tips to surviving the summer attractions here in Florida.
-They will even help you in any outdoor event for the dead summer heat.
-Feel free to leave you own tips that can help us all!
+You’re now loaded with all of the tips to surviving the summer attractions here in the Florida heat.
+They can even help you at any outdoor event that you may visit during the sunshine season.

 Until next time, Happy Park Hopping Hipsters!